asumagic/tinydumbcpu/README.md

 ## TinyDumbCPU

-First verilog project.
-Disregard the git history mess, my goal is far from doing an actually usable CPU ;)
+This is a multiple cycle CPU which is meant to execute (almost) unmodified Brainf\*ck source code.

-This is a multiple cycle CPU.
+Bear in mind, this is a messy learning SystemVerilog project.
+Review greatly appreciated.

 ### Usage